-Capital assets include property, plant, equipment, and infrastructure assets (e.g., water lines and pump stations) with an individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets include property, plant, equipment, source of supply, and transmission main lines with an individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed on behalf of the Authority.
 Donated capital assets are recorded at acquisition value at the date of donation.
-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset's life are not capitalized.